thibaudcolas/draftjs-conductor/README.md

 * [Copy/paste between editors strips soft returns – facebook/draft-js#1154](https://github.com/facebook/draft-js/issues/1154)
 * [Sequential unstyled blocks are merged into the same block on paste – facebook/draft-js#738](https://github.com/facebook/draft-js/issues/738)

+Note: IE11 isn’t supported, as it doesn't support storing HTML in the clipboard.

 ## Contributing

 See anything you like in here?
 Anything missing?
 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.
 Please have a look at our [contribution guidelines](.github/CONTRIBUTING.md).